-Why Candidate Experience Matters And How To Improve It
+Why Candidate Experience Matters and How to Improve it (Complete Guide)

-According to the 2017 MRINetwork study, 90 percent of recruiters feel that today's labour market is candidate-driven as candidates are given more and more offers and opportunities.
-With companies fighting over the best talent, being able to offer a positive candidate experience could give you the all-important edge over your rivals and help you to attract candidates of the highest quality.
+With companies fighting over the best talent, offering a positive candidate experience is more important than ever before.
+It can give you the all-important edge over your rivals, and help you to attract candidates of the highest quality.

 33 percent of candidates with a negative experience would share this on social media.

 These numbers are just one example why candidate experience matters more than ever before.

 Your candidate experience goes hand in hand also with your employer branding efforts.

 In addition to attracting top talent to your business, ensuring a positive candidate experience will help to boost your brand.
 If you're seen as a good performer during the recruitment process, candidates will have more confidence in your capabilities as an actual employer.